 So I wrote this post ready to go on Boxing Day because I know what your dilemma is:

 A) Holy cow, I've eaten a lot of food already this weekend / holiday season / month / year and really need something good in me.

 B) I have very little in the cupboards and even less intention of leaving the house and braving Sainsburys along with half of the neighbours who are back stocking up their fridges after the panic that is the supermarkets being shut for ONE DAY.

 C) I still want something sweet, especially while everyone else is tucking into buckets of Quality Streets and candy sticks sitting in front of Christmas movies...

 Never fear, I am here to your rescue!
-These slices are ridiculous simple, and I would hazard a guess that if you're on a yeast free (or other pretty healthy) diet, most if not all of these ingredients will already be in your pantry.
+These slices are ridiculous simple, and I would hazard a guess that most if not all of these ingredients will already be in your pantry.
 So no need for the snow boots and new Christmas scarf just yet.

 The perfect sweet treat, you can whip these up in 20 minutes and get them in the freezer ready to grab whenever another relative offers you a Lindt chocolate santa...

 You can find the original recipe here on Dishing Out Health, a beautiful healthy food blog run by dietician Jamie.

 SERVES: 16 small slices

 COOK TIME: 0 minutes but at least 30 minutes chilling in the freezer